Google Sliding Down The Slippery Slope of Evildom

 Yahoo employees blog about Yahoo sites.

-If you are a large corporation there are a number of ways to get millions of inbound links.
+If you are a large corporation, there are some ways to get millions of inbound links.

 - Have an affiliate program – use clever redirects on the affiliate links – Google and specifically Matt Cutts has never suggested people report sites that contain affiliate links that are not blocked from being crawled by search engines.